Why Try Herbal Medicines?

 Herb Index Page

-enjoyment as tasty and refreshing beverages.
+for enjoyment as tasty and refreshing beverages.
 Not all herbs are

-suitable for making tea, so become informed on each particular herb before ingesting a
+suitable for making tea, so become informed on each particular herb before

-pretty much the same.
+are pretty much the same.
 The major difference is that when making

 Having said that, making a pot of herbal tea is actually an easy, enjoyable

 thing to do.
 Bring cool water to a boil, and then rinse a non-metal

 container with some of the water.
 Metal containers can interfere with